dcavar/Py3L/doc/Week2/readme.md

 #### 2.1.
 Remove stop-words from dictionaries

-When generating frequency profiles of tokens from text, how can we remove [stop words](https://en.wikipedia.org/wiki/Stop_words) from the frequency profiles.
+When generating frequency profiles of tokens from text, how can we remove [stop words](https://en.wikipedia.org/wiki/Stop_words) from the frequency profiles?
 Imagine, you use a function like ``makeFrequencyProfile(tokenlist)`` in ``codrpus.py`` that returns a frequency profile as a dictionary data structure.
 Or, alternatively, in file ``complete-fp.py`` after line 30 insert a code to remove all [stop words](https://en.wikipedia.org/wiki/Stop_words).

 * Where can you find a list of stop-words for your specific language?
 * How can we convert this list into a useful data-structure in Python?